Coronavirus forces Biden to forgo pomp for US-Canada meeting - WTMJ

 U.S. presidents traditionally invite the Canadian prime minister for their first meeting with a world leader.
 White House officials said that they are still trying to offer a touch of stagecraft for the meeting.

-The two leaders — Biden in the Oval Office in Washington and Trudeau in the prime minister’s office in Ottawa — will first deliver brief remarks in front of the media at the start of their meeting, according to a senior Biden administration official who provided a preview of the meeting.
+The two leaders — Biden in the Oval Office in Washington and Trudeau in the prime minister’s office in Ottawa — will first deliver brief remarks in front of the media at the start of their meeting.

-Then Biden, Secretary of State Antony Blinken and national security adviser Jake Sullivan will hold a 45-minute session with Trudeau, Deputy Prime Minister and Finance Minister Chrystia Freeland, Foreign Affairs Minister Marc Garneau and Canada’s ambassador to the United States, Kirsten Hillman.
+Then Biden, Secretary of State Antony Blinken and national security adviser Jake Sullivan will hold a 45-minute session with Trudeau, Deputy Prime Minister and Finance Minister Chrystia Freeland, Foreign Affairs Minister Marc Garneau and Canada’s ambassador to the United States, Kirsten Hillman, according to a senior Biden administration official who previewed the meeting.

 The agenda includes the two countries’ COVID-19 responses, climate change, economic issues and more.
 Biden and Trudeau plan to deliver joint closing statements at the end of their meeting.
-The White House said that the leaders also plan to issue what they are calling a “road map” outlining how the neighboring countries will work together to fight COVID-19, curb climate emissions and pursue other shared priorities.
+The White House said the leaders also plan to issue a “road map” outlining how the neighboring countries will work together to fight COVID-19, curb climate emissions and pursue other shared priorities.

 It was unclear whether Trudeau would again raise with the Democratic president the idea of allowing Canada, which is struggling to vaccinate its population, to buy vaccines from pharmaceutical giant Pfizer’s manufacturing facility in Michigan.
 Canada currently is getting vaccines shipped from a Pfizer plant in Belgium.